5th (Prince of Wales's) Battalion, Devonshire Regiment: Western Front

 Berukin was 1/5th Devons' last action in the Palestine Campaign.
 In March the Germans had launched their Spring Offensive on the Western Front and after heavy fighting the British Expeditionary Force (BEF) was suffering a severe manpower crisis.
-The EEF was ordered to send British units to help, and on 26 May 1918 the battalion sailed for France, arriving at Marseilles on 1 June.
+The EEF was ordered to send British units to help, and on 26 May 1918 the battalion sailed for France, arriving at Marseille on 1 June.
 It then joined 185th (2/1st West Riding) Brigade in 62nd (2nd West Riding) Division.

 Reconstituted after the March battles, 62nd Division was sent in July to reinforce the French armies fighting on the Marne.
 The last German attacks were halted and the French immediately passed to the offensive, with the British divisions attacking down the Adre Valley in the Battle of Tardenois.
 They had made a long approach march, their relief of the French having turned into an advance.
 The attack began at 08.00 on 20 July behind a barrage.
 Progress along the wooded valley was slow: on 22 July two companies of 1/5th Devons were sent to help 186th (2/2nd West Riding) Brigade attacking troublesome German positions in the Bois du Petit Champ.
 The fighting was at close range in the thick undergrowth and at one point a company of the 2/5th Duke of Wellington's Regiment was surrounded and the survivors had to cut their way out, but by nightfall the area had been cleared in what the West Riding historian described as a 'gallant little enterprise'.
 On 28 July 1/5th Devons supported 2/8th West Yorkshires in 'a particularly brilliant assault on the Montagne de Bligny'.
 It started at 04.00 in dawn half-light and mist.
 The Devons reached their objective at the foot of the steep slope by 07.00 before attracting enemy fire; the West Yorkshires then rushed the hill and captured most of tactically important position, despite serious casualties (the 1/5th Devons suffered 388 killed and wounded in this action).
 After the battle the West Riding Division's commander wrote to the Devonshire Territorial Association thanking them for the assistance the battalion had given his Yorkshiremen.

 62nd Division returned to British command in August, reorganising for the Hundred Days Offensive.
 It took part in the Battle of the Scarpe (26–30 August), driving the enemy out of Mory, and the Battle of the Drocourt-Quéant Line (2 September), where progress was limited, despite tank support, and the division was relieved at the end of the day.